jedisct1/rsign2/README.md

 It is unlikely we’ll support `DIDcomm` as is, more likely something closer to the protocol used by Signal.
 We might favor to do some fundamental things like [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) that Signal does.

+ `torgap-sig-cli-rust` is aimed at the trustless & censorship resistant side of the digital identity spectrum.
+It is a `DID`, it is anti-correlation, and it works with `Lightning Network`.
+But it is not for personal or legal identity.

 ## Additional Information

 * [Manual](docs/MANUAL.md) on how to use `torgap-sig-cli-rust`.
 This is an operational guide with example instructions.